Heuristic Evaluation: It’s Easier Than You Think

 We strongly believe in the 10 usability heuristics and practice them in Agente projects.
 That’s why we created a set of 10 posters to remind ourselves of the golden UI standard, and why we put them up in our office—to be inspired every day.

 They help project managers, UX/UI designers and developers to plan and build intuitive digital interfaces.
-What’s more, these posters are used in UX audits while conducting a heuristic analysis.
+What’s more, these posters can be used when you perform a UX audit.

 Stay tuned for news